Nynros/InternetSecurity/README.txt

 Topic: Virus-Defender
 ------------------------------
-Windows Defender is good.
-You don't need another virus-scanner like Avira, McAfee, etc if you are a private user
+Windows Defender is good against viruses, malware and other nasty stuff.
+You don't need another security-scanner like Avira, McAfee, etc if you are a private user

 Topic: VPN (Virtual Private Network)
 ------------------------------